Financing Your Business: A Case for Using Some of Your IRA, SEP, or 401(k)

 Another reason for considering those funds is that you'll be making tax-wise use of your resources.
 Because you've enjoyed tax-deferred growth in these accounts, you have more money available than would otherwise be the case.
 When you use it to create wealth, you're allowing yourself access to your own venture capital fund.

-Timing Is Everything Before you jump up and say, "Eureka," remember that timing is everything.
+Before you jump up and say, "Eureka," remember that timing is everything.
 You must be careful about when you dip into your retirement kitty.
 At the start of your venture, it is probably smart to consider personal savings first, leaving an emergency fund equal to three months' living expenses to assuage the no-salary jitters.
 Into the savings category, add employee stock options you have exercised.

 Next, turn to more easily accessible capital sources: the equity in your home, making sure to access only a portion -- perhaps a fourth to a third -- of what's available to you; loans from family or friends with fixed interest and payback stipulations; and credit from government and other specialty programs.